 These devastatingly delicious, over-the-top, dark chocolate cupcakes with get yourself drunk Baileys Buttercream are GLUTEN FREE!
 Who knew GF could be fabulous?!
-I did not, but don’t despair all you regular folk, the Baileys frosting can go on ANYTHING, and I have included my very best all-purpose flour dark chocolate cupcakes as well so it’s win win all over S&C (if you missed the last post, I have recently converted to referring to my blog as S&C because, like J.Lo, I am too cool to spell out my name…or I’m just that lazy…hmmm).
+I have also included my very best all-purpose flour dark chocolate cupcakes as well so it’s win win all over S&C (if you missed the last post, I have recently converted to referring to my blog as S&C because, like J.Lo, I am too cool to spell out my name…or I’m just that lazy…hmmm).

 Those of you who are regulars here, are more than a little aware of the crazy ride I have been on lately.
 It’s like the Mad Hatter ride at Disneyland where you think you are headed for impending doom…no not the dynamite!…and then your car makes a sharp twist and luckily, breathlessly, you are safe and sound.

 The Celiac diagnosis is still up in the air for my son, but in the meantime,a little less than a week later, my daughter and I have quickly become “expert” gluten free bakers and chemists.
 I swear my kitchen turned into a science lab last weekend, and I’ve told everyone I know that, “It’s a good thing I was the top ten in chem in HIGH SCHOOL“.
 Yeah, that’s how I relive my glory days; I was a real wild child.